timskovjacobsen/sofset/README.md

 If this problem arises, consider whether variation in the Y-direction is really necessary or the model can live with having the settlements vary only in the longitudinal direction.
 When interpolating only in the X-direction, the isolines for solved displacements should be exactly uniform within each section.
 <!-- TODO: Show screenshots explaining this -->

+## Excel Input Sheet Protection
+The input Excel sheet is by default protected in all cells that are not input cells to avoid changing the layout by mistake.
+The script assumes a certian layout in order to detect the input values correctly.
+If necessary, use the passwork `sofset` to clear the cell protection if you want to take notes in the sheet etc. Otherwise create new sheets to do so.

 ## Bugs and Improvements
 If you have discovered a bug or wish for a new feature to be implemented, please create a Issue with a good description.